ShoppingComp: Are LLMs Really Ready for Your Shopping Cart?: Evaluations

+\textbf{Scenario Coverage.} An LLM-as-a-Judge is used to evaluate semantic correspondence in a set-to-set manner.
+Specifically, the judge determines whether each predicted scenario $\hat{s}_n \in \hat{S}$ corresponds to any ground-truth scenario in $S$, and whether each ground-truth scenario is covered by the predicted set.
+Based on these judgments, we compute Precision, Recall, and F1-score.
+Scenario Coverage evaluates the model’s ability to correctly recognize and articulate user demands that guide subsequent product selection and reasoning.

-\textit{Rationale Validity.} This metric assesses whether the reasoning provided in the report is correct and logically sound.
-For each requirement rubric $r_n$ and a ground-truth product $p_j$, an LLM-as-a-Judge evaluates the corresponding reasoning in the report.
-The judge outputs a boolean score, $v_{nj}$, which is 1 if the reasoning is valid and 0 otherwise.
-The overall Rationale Validity (RV) is the average score across all $N$ rubrics and $L$ ground-truth products: {
+\textbf{Rationale Validity.} This metric evaluates whether the rationales provided in the report are factually correct and logically sound.
+For each requirement rubric $r_n$ and each product $\hat{p}_j$ recommended in the report, an LLM-as-a-Judge evaluates the corresponding reasoning.
+The judge outputs a binary score $v_{nj}$, where $v_{nj}=1$ if the reasoning is valid with respect to rubric $r_n$ and product $\hat{p}_j$, and $0$ otherwise.

+The overall Rationale Validity (RV) is computed as the average score across all $N$ rubrics and $J$ recommended products: {